LLNL/ygm/Readme.md

 # What is YGM?
-YGM is a general-purpose, pseudo-asynchronous communication library built on top of MPI in C++.
-YGM's utility is provided through its mailbox abstraction which are used for point-to-point and broadcast communications.
-When using YGM, individual cores queue messages into a mailbox instead of directly sending them.

 YGM is an asynchronous communication library designed for irregular communication patterns.
 It is built on a communicator abstraction, much like MPI, but communication is handled asynchronously and is initiated by senders without